A stochastic collocation approach for parabolic PDEs with random domain deformations: Abstract

 \section{Abstract}

-This work considers the problem of numerically approximating statistical moments of a Quantity of Interest (QoI) that depends on the solution of a time dependent linear parabolic partial differential equation.
+This work considers the problem of numerically approximating statistical moments of a Quantity of Interest (QoI) that depends on the solution of a linear parabolic partial differential equation.
 The geometry is assumed to be random and is parameterized by $N$ random variables.
-The parabolic problem is remapped to a fixed deterministic domain with random coefficients and shown to admit an extension to a well defined region in $\C^{N}$ with respect to the random variables.
-To compute the stochastic moments of the QoI, a a Smolyak sparse grid stochastic collocation method is used.
-To confirm the convergence rates, a comparison to numerical expertiments is performed.
+The parabolic problem is remapped to a fixed deterministic domain with random coefficients and shown to admit an extension on a well defined region embedded in the complex hyperplane.
+A Stochastic collocation method with an isotropic Smolyak sparse grid is used to compute the statistical moments of the QoI.
+In addition, convergence rates for the stochastic moments are derived and compared to numerical experiments.